-The Managing Board takes great pride in ensuring the best submissions are published.
-To that end, a team of editors comprising undergraduate, post-graduate, and doctoral students at the University of Cambridge will blindly review each article at least thrice before any decision is made.
+The Managing Board takes great pride in ensuring that the best submissions are published.
+To that end, a team of editors comprising undergraduate, postgraduate, and doctoral students at the University of Cambridge will blindly review each article at least three times before any decision is made.

 The Cambridge Student Law Review (CSLR) was then founded in 2003 and was quickly recognised as a high-calibre publication run independently by students.
 In 2011, it narrowed its focus, and the Cambridge Journal of International and Comparative Law was established as a continuation of the CSLR.
 It was subsequently renamed the Cambridge International Law Journal (CILJ).
 The CILJ, like the CLJ before it, has been taken under the wing of the Law Faculty and is currently jointly managed by postgraduate students in Cambridge.